 - Columns are best with irregular image sizes (scale width, empty height), as it affects the natural order of grid items.

 Unless required, leave empty to use default formatter or style.
 CSS3 Columns is best with adaptive height, non-vertical.

 Will use the regular carousel as default style if left empty.

-Here we can select option set which we can create in the slick configuration page.
-OptionSet is a set of configuration which we can create and save.
+Here we can select an option set which we can create in the slick configuration page.
+OptionSet is a set of configurations that we can create and save.
 This increases the re-usability of a certain configuration.
 ‘Default’ option set is selected as default.

 OptionSet creation is going to be discussed in the next topic.

 Skins allow various CSS layouts.
 Slick provides some predefined skins.
 Selecting OptionSet and a skin is enough to generate a simple slider.